Aaron Crawford (Canadian football): Hamilton Tiger-Cats

 Crawford signed with the Hamilton Tiger-Cats on August 21, 2013.
 He played in his first professional game on August 24, 2013, against the Winnipeg Blue Bombers.
 He played in a total of four game before being released by the Tiger-Cats on October 12, 2013.
 He re-signed with the team on September 3, 2014, and played in the team's remaining 10 regular season games that year.
 He also played in both post-season games, including his first Grey Cup game, which was a loss to the Calgary Stampeders in the 102nd Grey Cup championship.
 Thereafter, he became the team's regular long snapper in 2015 and onward.

 On October 27, 2017, he tore his anterior cruciate ligament and meniscus, but still finished the game.
 He had reconstructive surgery in Hamilton and rehabbed his knee there, instead of heading home to Medicine Hat, Alberta.
 He became a free agent in 2018 and when he was healthy, he re-signed with the Tiger-Cats on July 23, 2018.
 He played in 13 regular season games and two post-season games in 2018.

-Crawford was again the team's long snapper for the 2019 season where the team finished with a franchise record 15-3 win–loss ratio as he played in all 18 regular season games.
+Crawford was again the team's long snapper for the 2019 season where the team finished with a franchise record 15–3 win–loss ratio as he played in all 18 regular season games.
 He also played in his second Grey Cup game, but the Tiger-Cats lost to the Blue Bombers in the 107th Grey Cup game.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 He entered the 2021 CFL season as a pending free agent and was granted an early release by the Tiger-Cats on February 1, 2021.

 Calgary Stampeders

 On February 2, 2021, Crawford signed with the Calgary Stampeders.
+He played in five seasons and 68 games for the Stampeders, but was limited in his final season with the team in 2025 to three games due to a knee injury.
+He was later released on January 28, 2026.

+Saskatchewan Roughriders (second stint)

+On April 6, 2026, Crawford signed with the Saskatchewan Roughriders.